-Tabitha Moffatt Brown Chapter NSDAR is interested in partnering with your classroom, in grades 5-8 for the American history essay contest.
+Tabitha Moffatt Brown-David Hill Chapter, NSDAR is interested in partnering with your classroom, in grades 5-8 for the American history essay contest.
 The theme changes annually.
 We support the Beaverton and Aloha areas of Washington County.
 However, if you are not from our area, please still contact us and we will help you find a chapter to partner with you.
 Please contact our regent if you would like to take part.

 Paving the way with scholarships